clairegracey28-blip/Project1/README.md

 **Descirption**: Query 4 provides the user with **previousInjuries** and **player** tables joined and players whose **yearsPlayed** is greater than five and whose injury record shows "knee."

-**Mangerial justification**: This is relevant for injury monitoring and risk management.
+**Mangerial Justification**: This is relevant for injury monitoring and risk management.
 Managers and coaches can use this to identify experienced players who may need more medical attention, modified training procedures, and longer term recovery planning.

 ### Query 5
 <img width="561" height="347" alt="Screenshot 2026-03-29 at 10 03 09 PM" src="https://github.com/user-attachments/assets/cafecc28-7e0b-433a-a5bf-3aa682018da4" />